BHP says likely to quit global coal lobby group

 The WCA website carries a lead article entitled “A pathway to zero emissions from coal,” which says clean coal technology will be needed as many countries, especially in Asia, rely on coal to drive economic growth.

-BHP also plans to decide by March whether to withdraw from the U.S. Chamber of Commerce over differences on how to deal with climate change.
-BHP has been a member of the group, the largest U.S. business lobby, since 2011.
+BHP also plans to decide by March whether to withdraw from the U.S. Chamber of Commerce, of which BHP has been a member since 2011.

-The chamber said it looks forward to discussing issues with BHP and that it represents a diverse membership.
-On curbing climate change, the group favours innovation over federal rules on emissions.

 The company also said it would press the Minerals Council of Australia to review its promotion of coal in Australia’s energy policy and would reconsider its membership in a year’s time unless changes were made.

-Reporting by Sonali Paul in Melbourne, additional reporting by Barbara Lewis in London and Timothy Gardner in Washington; Editing by Kenneth Maxwell, editing by Louise Heavens and Tom Brown
+Reporting by Sonali Paul in Melbourne, additional reporting by Barbara Lewis in London; Editing by Kenneth Maxwell, editing by Louise Heavens